 In Kenya I had to ride on the left side of the road.
 For the 30-day visa at the border I had to pay $ 50 U.S. The price has now been reduced to alleged U.S. $ 25.
 The 250 km track to Marsabit was hell and took a whole day.

+rainy season it is impossible to cross The Chinese people are bussy building a new road.
+2016 it should be finished.
+Then it is possible to cross Africa on tarmac only.
+Several times brand-new Toyota Landcruisers with big Unicef logos and fat, greasy drivers, who seem to life well from the money donated for starving children, dangerously raced past me.
 Again and again, my loaded bike almost sank in the sand or has been shaken hard by big rocks.
 Then my front wheel slipped and the whole load tipped over.
 Then all my luggage and especially the jerrycans has to be offloaded to be able to pick up the the heavy motorcycle from the ground.
 My travel companion was nowhere to be seen.

 Camp Jungle Junction.
 I stayed a few days to relax and use the provided free wireless internet in the lounge.
 Outside it was raining and raining.